agrc/gis.utah.gov/about/policy/sgid/index.md

 ### "Shelved" Datasets
 {: .text-left}

 Over time, we will remove datasets from the Open SGID that are no longer current but continue to have historical value (e.g., Census/ACS data or previous tax district boundaries).
 Their associated ArcGIS Online items will be tagged as `shelved` and placed in the public [AGRC Shelf](http://utah.maps.arcgis.com/home/group.html?id=8765687b7b0545668fff02d1b750f7a9) ArcGIS Online group for future reference.
-Shelved datasets are not included in the SGID Open Data Hub.
+Shelved datasets are not included in the SGID Open Data site.

 ---